 Comments from technical review

-Added by Skylar Hoffert almost 6 years ago
+Added by Skylar Hoffert over 6 years ago

 Review was performed based on revision 74 found here: https://opendesignengine.net/projects/groundsphere3/repository/revisions/74